Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Definition and functionality of the scenario of RSP by multiple sequential observers

-When Bob$^i$ sends his particle to Bob$^{i+1}$ to perform the task of RSP, Bob$^{i+1}$ being completely uninformed about the choice made by Bob$^i$ before his measurement, considers the state shared with Alice as an average over all possible input states chosen by Bob$^i$ and all possible measurement outcomes.
+After Bob$^i$ sends his particle to Bob$^{i+1}$ to perform the task of RSP, Bob$^{i+1}$ being completely uninformed about the choice made by Bob$^i$ before his measurement, considers the state shared with Alice as an average over all possible input states chosen by Bob$^i$ and all possible measurement outcomes.
 As Alice's operation is reversible, hence according to L\"{u}der transformation (non-selective), the shared state between Alice and Bob$^{i+1}$ becomes,

-This is true even for $\theta \neq \frac{\pi}{2}$, when Alice discards the state without rotating and does not consider for the task of RSP corresponding to the up outcome obtained by the last Bob in the sequence (i.e. Bob$^i$) as the independence of each Bob with others and the ignorance of Bob$^{i+1}$ about the choice and outcome of the measurements done by the previous Bobs are also applicable here.
-Using the shared state $\rho^{i+1}$, Bob$^{i+1}$ completes his task, resulting in the conditional state given by Eq.(\ref{cond}).
+This is also true for $\theta \neq \frac{\pi}{2}$ due to the independence of the Bobs and the ignorance of Bob$^{i+1}$ about the direction and outcome of the measurements done by the previous Bobs.
+Using the shared state $\rho^{i+1}$, Bob$^{i+1}$ completes his task, resulting in the conditional state given by Eq.(\ref{cond}) with $i \rightarrow i+1$.

 The above steps are recursive.
 For the n-th Bob, $f_{av}^{AB^n}$ (n=1,2,3,...) happens to be a function of all $\lambda_i$ (i=1,..,n).
 The entire process stops when the average fidelity goes below the classical limit of fidelity for all possible range of $\lambda_i$s compatible for successful remote state preparation.